DavidBjerreBjoerklund/klipper-config-prusa-mk2s/README.md

 ## LCD SD card pinout

 The Mini-Rambo routes the LCD SD slot over the board's hardware SPI bus.
-For convenience the configuration now exposes those signals via the `board_pins lcd_sdcard` aliases in `config/mk25s/display.cfg`, along with an `input_pin lcd_sd_detect` helper so macros or menu entries can check whether a card is inserted.
+For convenience the configuration now exposes those signals via the `board_pins lcd_sdcard` aliases in `config/mk25s/display.cfg`.
+Newer Klipper builds provide an `input_pin lcd_sd_detect` helper for macros or menu entries to check whether a card is inserted; the definition is commented out by default so legacy installations that lack the `input_pin` module can still load the configuration.

 | Signal        | Arduino pin | AVR port | Notes |
 |---------------|-------------|----------|-------|